-Keeping our school system the best and safest school experience our children can have is a top priority.
-Your continued cooperation is greatly appreciated and is an integral part of maintaining safe and disciplined schools.
+Safety and civility in our schools continues to be a top priority and your continued cooperation is an integral part of maintaining safe and disciplined schools.
 Together, we have made a difference and will continue to do so!
+Thank you to all the students and parents who help enforce the Code of Student Conduct.